Last Update: August 4, 2014

 Above is a selection of planets that match the Optimistic Definition of a Potentially Habitable Exoplanet.
 These planets are less likely to be of rocky composition or with the right temperatures for liquid water.
 Image Credit: PHL @ UPR Arecibo.

-These are orbital analyses for all the planets of the catalog.
+These are orbital analyses for all the planets in the catalog.
 It includes the dimensions of the habitable zone and better estimates of the equilibrium temperature for those planets in elliptical orbits.
 Each thumbnail links to the orbital diagram.
 Explanations and orbits for all known exoplanets are available in the PHL's Exoplanet Orbital Catalog.

 This figure shows all exoplanets that receives up to two times the stellar energy that Earth receives from the Sun (vertical axis).
 Planets too cold for life are blue and those too hot are red.
 Planets in the warm zone (i.e. habitable zone) are shown in green with those potentially habitable (i.e. < 2.5 Earth radii) in a darker shade of green (see legend top right).
 The figure shows how far are these planets from Earth (horizontal axis).
 The size of the circles approximately corresponds to the relative size of the planets (estimated when not known).
 A similar version of this plot for all planets is available here.